rei/github-api-utils/README.md

-github-api-bash-utils
+github-api-utils
 =====================

-Bash utilities for interfacing with the GitHub API
+> Utilities for interfacing with the [GitHub API](http://developer.github.com/v3/)